List of EastEnders characters introduced in 2017: Raymond Dawkins

-Raymond Dawkins first appears in the episode broadcast on 13 January 2017, He is the son of Denise Fox (Diane Parish) and Phil Mitchell (Steve McFadden).
-In 2020, Raymond returned to the series following the death of his adoptive parents in a car accident.
+Raymond Dawkins (also Fox) first appears in the episode broadcast on 13 January 2017.
+He is the son of established characters Denise Fox (Diane Parish) and Phil Mitchell (Steve McFadden).
+In 2020, Raymond returned to the serial following the death of his adoptive parents in a car accident.
 Since 2020, he has been played by Michael Jose Pomares Calixte.

 Raymond was conceived when Denise had a drunken one-night stand with Phil, who was battling with cirrhosis of the liver from his battle with alcoholism.
 Denise puts him up for adoption immediately after his birth, visiting him in his cot and telling him her reasons.
 The next day, Phil finds out he is the father after his wife Sharon Mitchell (Letitia Dean) overheard Denise telling Phil's ex-girlfriend Shirley Carter (Linda Henry).
 Denise tells him their ages and lifestyles would make them bad parents, and that adoption is the best thing for the baby.
 Phil finds his son and holds him, but then leaves the hospital, having accepted Denise's decision.
 Social worker Trish Barnes (Tessa Churchard) visits Denise a few weeks later to inform her how her son is doing with his potential adoptive family and that he has been named Raymond after Ray Charles as the parents are a fan of his.
 Denise later reads a letter from his adoptive parents informing her that Raymond is living a happy life with them.
 Months later, Denise gets confirmation that the adoption has been finalised.
 Denise gives Phil the letter about Raymond's progress.
 When Phil gets an offer for some land he owns, he tells Sharon that he would like to provide for Raymond.
 In July, Phil's eldest son, Ben Mitchell (Harry Reid), is angry when he finds out about Raymond.
 Raymond has been mentioned by Phil on some occasions.
 In September 2020, Raymond is involved in a car accident along with his adoptive parents and sister.
 Denise visits Raymond in hospital and meets Raymond's adoptive grandmother, Ellie Nixon (Mica Paris).

 As part of Phil's alcoholism storyline, in April 2016, he has a one-night stand with Denise after being estranged from his wife, Sharon; the "unlikely pair" are brought together by parenting issues.
 The one-night stand leads to a "much bigger plan" when Denise finds out she is pregnant with Phil's baby.
 It was reported that this would "spark a huge storyline" due to the "hatred" expressed between them.
 When it was reported that Denise would opt for adoption, Kim would make the plan "increasingly complicated" when she offers to adopt the baby.
 Phil discovers he is the father of the baby because Sharon feels she "has been left with no option but to tell" Phil as she wants to give him the option of meeting his child.